randomhost/webcamoverlay/README.md

 $overlay->render();
 ```

-This will instanciate the class, set the name of the uploaded webcam image and
+This will instantiate the class, set the name of the uploaded webcam image and
 just render it without any overlay.

-Assuming that you named this file `overlay.php`, you should now be able to
+Assuming that you named this file `webcam.php`, you should now be able to
-access your webcam image at `http://example.com/overlay.php`
+access your webcam image at `http://example.com/webcam.php`

+A more detailed example can be found in `src/www/webcam/index.php` which will
+also be installed to your PEAR www directory (usually `/usr/share/php/htdocs`).

 Development Environment
 -----------------------